 Alicia is a daughter, sister, Xicana and organizer in Fresno, CA. Her early experiences growing up poor in a small farm working town have served as the main motivation for her to create leadership pathways

-Asmaa is a first generation American whose parents were born and raised in a small village in Palestine.
-A graduate of DePaul University in Chicago, Asmaa majored in International Studies.
-For nearly a decade, her jobs have centered around human resources and project management - ranging from family businesses in Chicago to Macy’s in San Francisco.
+Asmaa is a first-generation American whose parents were born and raised in a small village in Palestine.
+For nearly a decade, Asmaa’s jobs have centered around human resources and project management, as she moved from family businesses in Chicago to Macy’s in San Francisco to Power California.

 Fadwa is Chicago born, Palestinian rooted, Oakland-based since 2001.
 She brings over 13 years experience in cooperatives, specifically Arizmendi Bakery Lakeshore and Strength in Numbers Bookkeeping Cooperative.